 Unlike the typical American diet, the traditional Mediterranean diet is high in fiber and low in saturated fat.
 However, the Mediterranean diet is not necessarily low in total fat.
 But, the types of fats emphasized in the Mediterranean diet are "healthy" monounsaturated fats, like those found in olive oil, which do not raise cholesterol levels.

-The traditional Mediterranean diet has been illustrated in a Mediterranean diet pyramid developed by researchers at Harvard and Oldways, a nonprofit education organization that promotes alternatives to unhealthy eating styles of industrialized countries.
+The traditional Mediterranean diet has been illustrated in a Mediterranean diet pyramid developed by researchers at Harvard University and Oldways, a nonprofit education organization that promotes alternatives to unhealthy eating styles of industrialized countries.
 The pyramid is arranged in the following way:

 There has been a lot of research on the potential health benefits of following the Mediterranean diet.
 According to studies, this diet may offer these benefits: